 In a perfect world, Google would crawl our entire site.
-Google would find the right pages to put before our target users, and it would do so at instant speed.
+Then, Google would find the right pages to put before our target users, doing so at instant speed.
 But Googlebot doesn’t work like that.
 More specifically, your site’s crawl budget probably doesn’t allow it.

 You can’t change how Googlebot works, but you can do something about your crawl budget.